zhenry9/ullr/docs/use-cases/skiracing.rst

 For Ullr to be able to connect to Split Second (or any other timing software), we'll need to setup a :ref:`virtual null modem <Virtual Null Modems>`.
 You can think of a null modem as two serial ports connected by a serial cable: Ullr will connect to one port, and split second to the other.
-A virtual serial port is just a software implementation of this.
+A virtual null modem is just a software implementation of this.
 It is the pipe that carries information from Ullr to Split Second.